CityStoriesUCLA/citystories-LA-docs/_docs/mod6.md

 #### Previewing your article stub
 * To view your article stub, visit the live project site for your repository.
-* Once there, click on the "hamburger" menu to expand and select "Article Index".
+* Once there, click on the menu icon on the top right of the map to expand and select "Article Index".
 Look for your article title in the list and click on it.
 * There's not much there now, but you'll soon fill it in :)